 Super Lightweight Chainsaw

-Being able to get through trees that are 14 inches in diameter isn’t to big of a surprise, since Husqvarana sell this exact model with larger bars.
+Being able to get through trees that are 14 inches in diameter isn’t too big of a surprise since Husqvarna sells this exact model with larger bars.
 So the engine does have the power to remove some of the larger things, it is the bar which limits how large the objects it can cut are.
-Which isn’t a downside, it is nice and compact and great for tight spaces.
+This isn’t a downside, it is nice and compact and great for tight spaces.